ManicMiners/docs/_pages/Triggers.md

 The same trigger is duplicated, one trigger wants to call foo event chain, another trigger wants to call bar event chain, and another trigger wants to call singleShot a single time only.
 Multiple triggers of the same type on the same tile cause undefined behavior in the script engine and should always be avoided.

-It is currently not documented the behavior for multiple different triggers for the same tile.
-TODO - <i>It is known that some combinations due work but it needs to be researched to find those that work and those that do not, and the priority they are called for those that work.</i>
+The behavior for multiple different triggers on the same tile is not documented.
+Developers should not count on any specific order that triggers may fire, and using the same tile for multiple triggers will require testing to ensure it works.

 ## time:
 There is a known exception to the no duplicated triggers rule.
 The engine does support multiple `time:` triggers.
 Each will be called in the given number of seconds after map play has started, after the `init` event chain has been called.